51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 Keep in mind that ground speed may change based on altitude or other factors and may need to be adjusted accordingly in the mission editor based on the specific scenario.

-## TACAN Usage
+## TACAN Usage Guidelines

-TACAN frequencies in the mission should be assigned according to the following diagram.
+TACAN channels in the mission should be assigned according to the following diagram.

 ![](images/TACAN_usage.png)

 Channels marked "unavailable" or "degraded" should be avoided.
-Default assignments for TACAN channels are detailed below and are consistent with these assignments.
+Default assignments for TACAN channels are detailed below in the discussion of the communications plan and are consistent with these assignments.

-## Default Comms Plan
+## Default Communications Plan

 For consistency, missions should follow the default comms plan to the extent possible.
 These defaults are intended to support a wide range of missions, but specific msisions may not need